Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 What Is the Difference Between Goals and Objectives?

-Goals can also be comprised of many objectives you need to first complete.
-That’s why goals almost always take longer to accomplish than objectives.
-Completing objectives may not mean the goal you are working towards is complete, but setting objectives can help you better understand the criteria of your goal and the exact steps needed to complete it.
+Because a goal can be comprised of many objectives, it almost always take longer to accomplish.
+Setting objectives can help you better understand the criteria of your goal and the exact steps needed to complete it.

 Let's take a deeper dive into the differences between goals and objectives.
-Here are some examples across three broad categories of goals and corresponding objectives that can contribute towards accomplishing each goal.
+Each example below covers a different category and outlines a goal and the corresponding objectives that can contribute to accomplishing it.

 Get eight hours of sleep every night.